The structural case for non-bank lending.

 |---|---|---|

-| DTI cap | 6× income — APRA mandate, no exceptions | No cap — assessed on individual merits |
+| Debt-to-income cap | 6× income — APRA mandate, no exceptions | No cap — assessed on individual merits |

 | Serviceability buffer | Actual rate + 3.0% — legally required | Actual rate + 1.0–2.0% — lender discretion |